 - Staff having behaved in a way that has harmed a child, or may have harmed a child; - Staff possibly committing a criminal offence against or related to a child; - Staff behaving towards a child or children in a way that indicates that he or she may pose a risk of harm to children; or - Staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children (including behaviour outside of work).
-This is known as 'Transferable risk'. - 11.3 If a concern or allegation of abuse arises against the Headteacher, it must be reported to the Chair of Governors without delay. - 11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay.
-This includes supply staff, volunteers and all staff outlined in paragraph 1.5 of this policy. - 11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - 11.6 The Headteacher or Chair of Governors should consider if the concern or allegation meets the threshold for Designated Officer intervention.
-The details of the LAdo can be found of the front of this policy. - 11.7 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours. - 11.8 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.9 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to Potters Green School in managing the allegation. - 11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, or would have been removed if they had not have resigned. - 11.11 Supply Teachers and all contracted staff
+This is known as 'Transferable risk'. - 11.3 If a concern or allegation of abuse arises against the Headteacher, or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of Governors. - 11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay.
+This includes supply staff, volunteers and all staff outlined in paragraph 1.5 of this policy. - 11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - 11.6 The Headteacher or Chair of Governors should consider if the concern or allegation meets the harms threshold for Designated Officer intervention and seek guidance/advice if unsure by emailing lado@coventry.gov.uk.
+'Low-level' concern does not mean it is not significant.
+This is a term used for any concern (no matter how small) that an adult working with a child may have breached the staff Code of Conduct and does not meet the harm threshold.
+Examples of which may include: - Being overly friendly with children - Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
+Or; - Humiliating pupils.